-From April 2014 you will continue to receive tax relief on your pension contributions.
+You receive tax relief on your pension contributions.
 To achieve this, your contributions are deducted from your pay before you pay tax.

 You will also (up to State Pension Age) continue to pay reduced national insurance contributions.
 From April 2016 the government plans to remove this reduction in National Insurance contributions for all pension schemes, but full details on how this will work have yet to be finalised.